Eren Yildiz šŸ‡¹šŸ‡·

 About Me

-I am a Postdoctoral Researcher at the School of Interactive Computing, Georgia Institute of Technology, working with Prof. Josiah Hester in the Ka Moamoa Lab.
-I earned my Ph.D. in Computer Engineering from Ege University, advised by Kasim Sinan Yildirim.
+I am a Postdoctoral Researcher at the School of Interactive Computing, Georgia Institute of Technology, working with Dr. Josiah Hester in the Ka Moamoa Lab.
+I earned my Ph.D. in Computer Engineering from Ege University, advised by Dr. Kasim Sinan Yildirim.
 My research focuses on battery-free, energy-harvesting systems that enable sustainable, ultra-low-power computing.
 I develop hardware/software co-design approaches that allow sensing platforms to operate reliably across power failures.

 Education